 Of course we can!
 If you send us an email, we can get you in touch with parents or past participants who would love to talk to you about how you will fit into the program.
-In addition, please feel free to read and view some recent testimonials (click here for more).

 The short answer is “no”.
 Our programs take place entirely at high altitudes where Zika is not present.
 For more info, read this longer post which includes links to CDC, etc.

 Yes!
 We’ve had vegetarians, pescatarians, vegans, gluten-, dairy-, soy-, legume-, etc-free students over the years.
 Please let us know the specifics of your dietary needs with your application just so that can be prepared and can give you a sense of what your options will be for food in country.
 As with anywhere, if you are eating a very restrictive diet there will be less options available for you to eat than those that have no dietary restrictions.
 Good news is that plenty of food is available in both of our locations and it’s delicious.
 We’ll be able to point you in the right direction to meet all of your dietary needs and restrictions.

 Once you’ve been accepted into a program, we will send you an information packet that gives you the answers to these and many other logistical questions.
 We also recommend that you check the US State Department travel site for more information on travel to Kenya or Peru.

 High school participants are required to meet their group leaders and trip-mates in a designated US departure airport where they are chaperoned all the way to their program country, through customs, and back.

 For more on high school travel, see our Flights and Travel Page.

 College Interns are required to arrive in and depart from the starting point of their internship placement on their own accord, though STRIVE staff can help make arrangements.